 Amongst many other treasures, Tuscany is known for an abundance of chestnuts.
 Once considered a food of the poor, who foraged the fallen nuts in the forests, dried them and ground them into flour, chestnuts are nowadays considered somewhat of a luxury.
-And as such, this dessert has long conquered the heart of many Italians, while still remaining fairly unknown elsewhere.
+And as such, this Tuscan chestnut cake has long conquered the heart of many Italians, while still remaining fairly unknown elsewhere.

 Usually made during fall, when chestnuts are available and the flour is at its freshest, Castagnaccio is an unleavened cake that happens to be both traditionally vegan and gluten-free.
 It is flavoured with walnuts, pine nuts, raisins and, surprisingly, rosemary.
 The combination of sweet and savoury turns this elegant cake into a unique dessert.